The Cleaning Schedule of a Working Mom

 About 90% of the time, if you walked into my house without warning, I wouldn’t be embarrassed.
 The other 10% of the time is when of course you would actually come over.
 I’m like Monica from Friends in that I do have a spare room full of stuff, but let’s be clear, the rest of the house is pretty orderly and tidy.

 A pristine home doesn’t fit neatly into my life, but a tidy home is possible.
-Read on for a few tips and tricks that have been developed to work for me over the years to become the cleaning schedule of a working mom.
+Read on for a few tips and tricks that have been developed to work for me over the years.

 1) Choose a tidy house over a clean house